sagemath/trac_to_gh/Issue 9960.md

 # Issue 9960: Allow assumptions on the dependent variable in desolve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9961

 Original creator: robert.marik